MGCarta/oncovi/README.md

   * install all Plugins

 ### dbNSFP plugin
-The dbNSFP plugin is used during the the functional annotation STEP and by OncoVI for the evaluation of the oncogenicity guidelines.
+The dbNSFP plugin is used during the the functional annotation STEP by OncoVI for the evaluation of the oncogenicity guidelines.
 Detailed information on how to set upt the dbNSFP plugin for VEP can be found [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#dbnsfp).
+The dbNSFP Plugin must be enabled in the script ```vep.sh``` according to the Plugin instructions.

+### spliceAI plugin
+The spliceAI plugin is used during the the functional annotation STEP by OncoVI for the evaluation of the oncogenicity guidelines.
+Detailed information on how to set upt the spliceAI plugin for VEP can be found [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceAI).
+The spliceAI Plugin must be enabled in the script ```vep.sh``` according to the Plugin instructions.

 ## Prepare your variants
 Variants in text and variant call format (VCF) are both accepted by [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html).
 Please refere to VEP´s [official documentation](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#input) for a detailed description of input formats.